We are no longer accepting book nominations at this time.

 · Ideally be less than 350 pages and cost less than $20.

-The final selection will be announced before the end of the fall 2013 semester.
+The final selection will be announced during the spring 2014 semester.

-If you have questions about the book selection process or the LOM program, please contact Jason Mastrogiovani, director of First Year Studies at firstname.lastname@example.org.
+If you have questions about the book selection process or the LOM program, please contact Jason Mastrogiovanni, Director of First Year Studies, at firstname.lastname@example.org.